AMES Type 80: ROTOR

 Events in the late 1940s led to a revaluation of this policy.
 These included the opening of the Korean War, the Berlin Airlift, and especially the test of the first Soviet atomic bomb in 1949.
 The Soviets were known to have built copies of the US Boeing B-29 as the Tupolev Tu-4, which could reach the UK while carrying one of these weapons.
 Several new reports on air defence were quickly produced.
 By 1950 these had resulted in two broad deployment plans, ROTOR and VAST, covering systems in the UK and overseas, respectively.

-ROTOR was to be a two-phase program, initially providing coverage only in the "Core Defended Area" around London, and then gradually expanded to cover the entire British Isles over time.
-For Phase I, 28 of the wartime radar sites would be upgraded with new electronics, a further 14 "Chain Early Warning" stations using the Type 14 and Type 13 would be added, along with 8 new GCI stations with upgraded Type 7's.
+ROTOR was to be a two-phase program, initially providing coverage only in the "Core Defended Area" around London, and then gradually expanding to cover the entire British Isles over time.
+For Phase I, twenty eight of the wartime radar sites would be upgraded with new electronics, a further fourteen "Chain Early Warning" stations using the Type 14 and Type 13 would be added, along with eight new GCI stations with upgraded Type 7's.
 Many other wartime stations would be shut down.
-Control would be divided among six Sector Operations Center, coordinating reports from the radars in their area.
+Control would be divided among six Sector Operations Centres, coordinating reports from the radars in their area.
 Phase I was to be completed by the end of 1952, or 1953 at the latest.

 ROTOR Phase II would replace the early warning portions of the network with a dramatically more powerful Microwave Early Warning (MEW) radar, which would push the detection range out and give the operators more time to deal with aircraft that were now expected to be jet powered.
 It would also mean fewer stations would be needed to provide complete coverage, and the coverage would extend over the entire British Isles.

 For both phases of ROTOR, shorter-range radars like the Type 7 and Type 14 would continue to fill the GCI role.
-It was understood that the GCI radars would have to be replaced at some point, and even by 1950 there were several radar systems under consideration for this role.
+It was understood that the GCI radars would have to be replaced at some point, and by 1950 there were several radar systems under consideration for this role.
 The two Phase II concepts were formalized under Operational Requirements OR2047 for the early warning system, and OR2046 for the GCI system.

 It was also realized that passing the information from the early warning to the GCI radars would be problematic, so ROTOR also called for the construction of six Sector Operation Centers (SOCs) to coordinate the information being provided from the EW radars.
 Four of these were newly built underground bunkers, while two were rebuilt from WWII control centres.
 Plans began to develop a system to automatically forward information from the radars to the SOCs and combine it onto a single large display.